-- 2 cups red wine (I used Landmark's Pinot Noir, but you could also use a hearty merlot or cabernet)
+- 2 cups red wine (we like a hearty merlot or cabernet)

-- 3 lbs. yukon gold potatoes, cleaned and roughly chopped
+- 2 pounds yukon gold or butter potatoes, cleaned and cut into 2-3" pieces

 - salt and pepper to taste

-- Heat olive oil on the stovetop in a dutch oven (I love my Le Creuset) over medium heat.
+- Heat oil in a dutch oven (I love my Le Creuset) over medium heat.

 - Generously season all sides of the short ribs with salt and pepper.

-- Add short ribs to hot oil and sear for 2-3 minutes on each side until short ribs are nice and browned on the outside.
+- Add short ribs to hot oil and sear for 3-4 minutes per side until browned.
+Try not to move the short ribs once you put them down!

-- Return dutch oven to burner and add onion and garlic.
+- Return dutch oven to stovetop over medium heat.
+Add onion and garlic.
 If the pan looks too dry, add another splash of olive oil.
 Sauté 2-3 minutes until onion is translucent.